-- Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2); - Definition of Accounting Estimates (Amendments to IAS 8); and - Deferred Tax Related to Assets and Liabilities arising from a Single Transaction (Amendments to IAS 12). - Initial Application of IFRS 17 and IFRS 9-Comparative Information (Amendment to IFRS 17).
+- Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2); - Definition of Accounting Estimates (Amendments to IAS 8); - Deferred Tax Related to Assets and Liabilities arising from a Single Transaction (Amendments to IAS 12). - Classification of Liabilities as Current or Non-current (Amendments to IAS 1). - IFRS 17 Insurance Contracts and amendments to IFRS 17 Insurance Contracts.